 Whether our concern is the labial or lingual frenum, the procedure is generally the same.
 Frenectomy involves snipping or removing the frenum to allow for a greater range of motion of the lips or tongue.
 First, we will use a local anesthetic to numb the area and ensure your little one doesn’t feel a thing.
 Sometimes dental lasers can be used instead of or in combination with traditional dental tools as a minimally invasive alternative with less bleeding and faster healing.

 Left untreated, problems with the frenum can cause a domino effect of consequences for the oral health, aesthetics, development, and function of your child’s smile.
-If you’ve noticed any of the signs and symptoms discussed above including painful breastfeeding or gapped front teeth, you may want to consider coming in to see Dr. Zuffi, Dr. Barganier and Dr. Hassin for an exam.
+If you’ve noticed any of the signs and symptoms discussed above including painful breastfeeding or gapped front teeth, you may want to consider coming in to see Dr. Barganier, Dr. Zuffi, Dr. Williams, and Dr. McAdams for an exam.
 We can tell you if this tiny bit of tissue is the source of the problem and provide a solution that gives your little one the freedom to grow up happy and healthy.

 The content of this blog is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of qualified health providers with questions you may have regarding medical conditions.